Hawthorn and the heart have a loving relationship. This wonderful herb can both lower high blood pressure and raise low blood pressure.

 Commission E, the German version of the FDA, approves hawthorn for heart problems.
 It is one of their most prescribed heart remedies.

-With the U.S. mindset heavily weighted on side-effect laden pharmaceuticals, I feel we are missing better solutions before we get sick.
+With the current American mindset heavily weighted on pharma drugs with multiple side-effects, I feel we are missing better solutions before we get sick.
 As an adaptogen, it is best to allow hawthorn several weeks to several months to adjust a damaged system.
 Hawthorn works well with other tonic herbs and strengthens their effect on the body. (source)

 Hawthorn (Crataegus species, a.k.a.
 Mayhaw and Thornapple) grows all over Eurasia and the Americas and has hundreds of species adapted to their native climate.